-The Company has diamond drilling programs planned for April and May 2016 at its Tankoro property and a 5,000 metres AC program at its Werinkera property.
+The Company has diamond drilling programs planned for the second quarter of 2016 at its Tankoro property and a 5,000 metres AC program at its Werinkera property.
+The rainy season will get underway in July when field activities will cease.
+Exploration activity then resumes in October.